jardieljr/derivatives/assignment_2/README.md

 ![formula](Images/CT-asian.png)

-then the payoff of the call option is the area between the max prices and strik price(the average prices):
+then the payoff of the call option is the area between the max prices(orange line) and strik price(the average prices-blue line):

 ![screenshot](Images/payoff-1.jpg)